-After a hurricane event, businesses may be eager to get back to work.
-However, companies must approach the return to work with safety procedures in place and with a mind towards reporting any claims.
-Doing so will ensure the wellbeing of workers and enhance recovery effectiveness.

-It is also critical for organizations to know the claims process, understand policy conditions, and have a plan for preparing a claim with key stakeholders aware of their responsibilities.
+After the immediate danger and possible aftershocks of an earthquake have passed, businesses may be eager to get back to work.
+However, organizations should approach return to work with safety procedures in place.
+It is also critical for organizations to know the insurance claims process, understand policy conditions, and have a plan for preparing a claim with key stakeholders aware of their responsibilities.

-Use the checklist below as a jumping off point for a safe return to work after a hurricane.
-Please note that this checklist is not all-inclusive and that following it does not guarantee any result, including the outcome of any potential claim.
+The following checklist provides guidance on actions organizations can take when facing an earthquake event.
+Please note that thefollowing checklist is not all-inclusive and that following this checklist does not guarantee any result, including the outcome of any potential claim.